 While his wife resisted the common tendency among stars to slip into a realm of rampant egomania, it seems that she also helped Affleck resist the urge to succumb to his vices -- another common tendency in Hollywood.

 Garner often spoke of spending as much time as she could with Affleck, and how they connected on a lot of different levels.

 "Ben is sexy and kind, but he's also a riot," she told Parade magazine in 2010.
 "We can be very goofy together.
 You steal the time.
 You steal a date, you steal a kiss, you steal a whisper.
 You sit next to each other on the couch with computers on your laps.
 After the kids are asleep you...well, you know.
 Whatever it is.
 You slip away for a night."

-Even after their split, Affleck and Garner remain close, frequently traveling together, going to church together, living together, and doing their best when it comes to co-parenting.
-Sitting down with Ellen DeGeneres in January 2017, Affleck called Garner "the world’s greatest mom," and he's never seemed to waiver with his praise.
+Even after their split, Affleck and Garner have remained close, frequently traveling together, going to church together and doing their best when it comes to co-parenting.
+Sitting down with Ellen DeGeneres in January 2017, Affleck called Garner "the world’s greatest mom," and he's never seemed to waiver in his praise.

 Garner, who has called their living situation the perfect example of a "modern family," said the friendship they forged as a couple has carried them through while raising their children together as a unit, even after their relationship came to an end.

-"He and I are great friends," Garner said in an interview with the Today show in August 2016, while explaining why she took the kids to visit their dad while he was filming in England.
+"He and I are great friends," Garner said in an interview with the Today show in August 2016, while explaining why she took their kids to visit Affleck while he was filming in England.

 "Ben was working in London on Justice League, and I thought, ‘Well, the kids should have that experience,’" she shared. "[So] we just all went en masse."